harvard-hbs/rag-example/README.md

 ```

 Running the `index_documents.py` program will create the `doc_index`
 directory with persisted vector embeddings.
+These embeddings are
+already created in this repository, but can be deleted and re-created
+if you want to index a different set of documents.

 ```
 python index_documents.py